 Study visit for local development practitioners

-Policy makers and practitioners directly involved in the design, implementation and evaluation of regional/local youth employment strategies.
-Participants were also able to act as peers in the framework of the study tour, and to provide feedback on the policies and projects presented.
+Policy makers and practitioners directly involved in the design, implementation and evaluation of Green regional/local strategies.
+Participants should also have been able to act as peers in the framework of the study tour, and to provide feedback on the policies and projects presented.

 Cost of Participation

 No participation fees were required.
 Participants covered their own travel and accommodation.

 For more information on the study visit, please contact: